 Fit Criterion: The game will be tested with middle and high schoolers.

-Acceptance Tests: 16d1
+Acceptance Tests: TU&H5

 Requirement # U&H6

 Description: The game will have symbols and buttons on the interactive game screen while playing.

 Rationale: Since we will have powers ups and other buttons during the game, we need them to be in a visually pleasing environment for players to understand and utilize while playing.